pstackebrandt/deploy-fw-dependent/README.md

 ## Command Explanation

+We get a folder with ca. 100 MB size.

 In the previous command:

 - **`-c Release`** - Specifies that the app should be built in release mode.
 This optimizes the app for performance.